 The Company believes that many of its products are staple products positioned in premium segments of the market, and are thus relatively inelastic to changes in price.
 As such, through its pricing strategy, the Company seeks to achieve a balance between profit and market share.
-For example, the Company has historically been able to pass on the effect of regular price increases for selected products in its Healthy Beverages and Snacks segment to consumers, such as for its 100% Pineapple Juice product.
-For this product, the Company has been able to record sales volume growth despite price increases, due to its premium positioning and health benefits for consumers.
+For example, the Company has historically been able to pass on the effect of regular price increases for selected products in its Healthy Beverages and Snacks segment to consumers.
+Given current economic condition, our categories have employed plans on fill optimization, multipacks, and store promotions in order to continue striking a balance between profit and market share.
 In the Company's export markets, the Company has also been able to grow demand in its Premium Fresh Fruits segments while maintaining its premium pricing.

 On the other hand, despite the Company's products being positioned in the premium end of the market, demand in the Philippines for the Company's Convenience Cooking and Desserts products are influenced by the competing products in adjacent categories, more affordable products in the same category and various food service options available to consumers.
 Consumers tend to adjust their buying choices according to shifts in the perceived value-for-money propositions for these products, in addition to convenience and taste.
-To address this, the Company has implemented various strategies such as offering a wider selection of packaging sizes for products in this segment such as ketchup and offering Today's as a mid-tier brand option for spaghetti sauce, which has resulted in the Company being able to capture demand from more price sensitive consumers.
+To address this, the Company has implemented various strategies such as offering a wider selection of packaging sizes and more affordable packaging formats for products in this segment such as ketchup and offering Today's as a mid-tier brand option for spaghetti sauce, which has resulted in the Company being able to capture demand from more price-sensitive consumers.